 Preparing for a new baby should be exciting.
 But mums living in poverty often have a different experience to our own.
 Take a peek into the hospital bags of three Australian mums-to-be and one expectant mum from Rwanda.

-I know what you’re thinking,* Michael, why are you writing this blog?
-Have you completely lost your mind!?
-Is everyone else on leave or something?* Well I have a very good explanation for this - my wife, Bella and I are well on the way to becoming parents.
+I know what you’re thinking, *Michael, why are YOU writing this blog?
+Have you completely lost your mind!? * Well I have a very good explanation for this - my wife, Bella and I are well on the way to becoming parents.
 Let’s just say we’ve saved the route to the hospital in the GPS and cleared our schedules and of course packed the all-important hospital bag in preparation for this baby’s arrival!

 (My bride and I)

 Experiencing this has made me wonder what other expectant mothers are packing in their bags – including mums in the developing world.
 What would they pack in their hospital bag?
 What’s their journey like?